Halt-I-m-Reptar/MtG_Finance_Dev/tampermonkey_scripts/README.md

 # TamperMonkey Script

-These scripts are ready to be imporect directly into TamperMonkey
+These scripts are ready to be imported directly into TamperMonkey

 Installation instructions: https://www.tampermonkey.net/faq.php?ext=dhdg#Q102